roytang/blog/content/quotes/tic.md

 ### 1262

-<hunter> japanese people are corrosive
+&lt;hunter&gt; japanese people are corrosive

 ---

 ### 1263

-<hunter> technically, we're all foreign
+&lt;hunter&gt; technically, we're all foreign

 ---

 ### 1264

-<hunter> just because it's possible doesn't mean you should do it
+&lt;hunter&gt; just because it's possible doesn't mean you should do it

 ---

 ### 1265

-<hunter> i was reading this thing about why asians dont have much cheese in their dishes
+&lt;hunter&gt; i was reading this thing about why asians dont have much cheese in their dishes

-<hunter> apparently lactose intolerance is the default state for asians
+&lt;hunter&gt; apparently lactose intolerance is the default state for asians

 ---

 ### 1266

-<hunter> 99% of java devs won't know what that keyword does
+&lt;hunter&gt; 99% of java devs won't know what that keyword does

-<hunter> the other 1% will make you cry
+&lt;hunter&gt; the other 1% will make you cry

 ---

 ### 1267

-<hunter> today is (a) friday (b) payday (c) valentines eve (d) the 13th
+&lt;hunter&gt; today is (a) friday (b) payday (c) valentines eve (d) the 13th

-<hunter> it's like +4 to traffic!
+&lt;hunter&gt; it's like +4 to traffic!

 ---

 ### 1268

-<hunter> august people are the best people
+&lt;hunter&gt; august people are the best people

 ---

 ### 1269

-<hunter> move it to a field
+&lt;hunter&gt; move it to a field

-<hunter> then it's now in that field!
+&lt;hunter&gt; then it's now in that field!

 ---

 ### 1270

-<hunter> it's like transformers
+&lt;hunter&gt; it's like transformers

-<hunter> there's more than meets the eye
+&lt;hunter&gt; there's more than meets the eye

 ---

 ### 1271

-<hunter> furfur, you know what the 2 hardest problems in programming are right
+&lt;hunter&gt; furfur, you know what the 2 hardest problems in programming are right

-<hunter> 1. cache invalidation 2. naming things 3. off by one errors
+&lt;hunter&gt; 1. cache invalidation 2. naming things 3. off by one errors

 ---

 ### 1272

-<hunter> takao is an adjective. example: ang takao ni liz!
+&lt;hunter&gt; takao is an adjective. example: ang takao ni liz!

 ---

 ### 1273

-<hunter> i bet scorpion removes his mask to reveal he's actually skeletor
+&lt;hunter&gt; i bet scorpion removes his mask to reveal he's actually skeletor

 ---

 ### 1274

-<hunter> kaya ko yan gawin, but i dont think you can afford my rates
+&lt;hunter&gt; kaya ko yan gawin, but i dont think you can afford my rates

 ---

 ### 1275

-<hunter> it shouldnt be your business what other people want to put in their ass
+&lt;hunter&gt; it shouldnt be your business what other people want to put in their ass

-<hunter> damnit, dont #tic that
+&lt;hunter&gt; damnit, dont #tic that

 ---

 ### 1276

-<hunter> everytime i have to use instanceof, I die a little inside
+&lt;hunter&gt; everytime i have to use instanceof, I die a little inside

-<hunter> adding this as source comment lol
+&lt;hunter&gt; adding this as source comment lol

 ---